accounts-js/accounts/website/docs/server.md

 ### Logout a user

-Logout a user and invalidate his session with the session access token.
+Logout a user and invalidate their session with the session access token.

 ```javascript
 await accountsServer.logout(accessToken);